Improx/ModifiedValues/README.md

 }
 ```

 If a ModifiedValue's base value depends on another ModifiedValue's final value, then whenever the dependency's final value changes, the depending ModifiedValue will not become dirty, even though its value would be recalculated correctly upon inquiry (upon each inquiry of `Value`, the ModifiedValue checks whether the current base value is different from the last time it was inquired, and if it is, then it sets itself dirty and recalculates the final value).

-However, without an explicit inquiry of the depending ModifiedValue's `Value`, the UI would not know that the base value (and the final value) has changed.
+However, imagine a situation where a UI needs to know immediately after a ModifiedValue became dirty, to reflect its potentially updated value.
+If its value has been updated just because its dependency has changed in value, by default, the depending ModifiedValue's BecameDirty event is not invoked.
+Without an explicit inquiry of the depending ModifiedValue's `Value`, the UI would not know that the base value (and the final value) has changed.

 In such a situation, we should set the depending ModifiedValue dirty whenever the dependency ModifiedValue has become dirty.
-As an example, `AttackSpeed` depends on `Speed`, and we can set up the dirty-setting chain like this:
+As an example, `AttackSpeed` depends on `Speed`, and we can set up the dependency already in the construction phase, later with a helper method, or completely manually:

 ```C#
 public class Character